Nine Killed As Driver Plows Into Filipino Festival In Canada - UrduPoint

 Nine Killed As Driver Plows Into Filipino Festival In Canada

-Vancouver, (APP - UrduPoint / Pakistan Point News - 27th Apr, 2025) A driver killed nine people as he plowed through a crowd at a Filipino cultural celebration in Vancouver, police said Sunday, ruling out terrorism as motive for the incident in the western Canadian city.
+Vancouver, (APP - UrduPoint / Pakistan Point News - 27th Apr, 2025) Canada said Sunday that a man staged a deliberate attack by driving his car into a crowd at a Filipino street festival and killing nine people, but the assault was not considered to be terrorism.

+With the country in shock a day before its national election, police spokesman Steve Rai said the lone 30-year-old male suspect arrested in the Saturday evening attack in the western city of Vancouver was known to police.

-The Filipino community had gathered in Vancouver's Sunset on Fraser neighborhood on Saturday evening when festivalgoers were hit.
+The Filipino community had gathered in the city's Sunset on Fraser neighborhood when festivalgoers were hit by a black SUV.
+The celebration called the Lapu Lapu Festival commemorates a Filipino anti-colonial leader from the 16th century.

-"We can confirm nine people have died after a man drove through a crowd at last night's Lapu Lapu Festival," Vancouver police said on X.

-The festival, which commemorates a Filipino anti-colonial leader from the 16th century, falls this year on the weekend before Canada's election on Monday.
+Prime Minister Mark Carney, in a brief address to the nation, called the incident deliberate, saying Vancouver police describe it as "a car-ramming attack."

+"Last night families lost a sister, a brother, a mother, a father, a son, or a daughter," he said, tearing up.
+"Those families are living every family's nightmare."

 An AFP reporter saw police officers at the scene, with parts of the festival venue cordoned off.